 PhpStorm lets you use refactorings that extract class methods and properties into a new class.
 These refactorings are useful when a class has grown too large and "does too many things".
 In such cases, it may be a good idea to split the class into smaller, more cohesive classes.
 Additionally, you can extract functions defined in php files into new classes.
 This may be useful for grouping related functionality into utility classes, avoiding collisions for non-namespaced methods, or representing your codebase in an object-oriented manner.

-From the main menu, select Extract Class.or press Ctrl+Alt+Shift+T and in the popup menu, select
+Go to Extract Class.or press Control+Alt+Shift+T and in the popup menu, select

 In the dialog that opens, specify the target namespace and destination directory, the desired name of a new class, and the class members or standalone functions to extract.
 To generate accessor and mutator methods (getters and setters) for the fields of your classes, select the Generate accessors checkbox.